ISISComputingGroup/ibex_developers_manual/Calibration-Files.md

     git clone http://control-svcs.isis.cclrc.ac.uk/gitroot/instconfigs/common.git C:\Instrument\Settings\config\common

-The reason these files are in a separate repository is that they have a different release cycle to the ibex backend (they can be updated mid experiment where we wouldn't want to release a whole new experiment backend).
+The reason these files are in a separate repository is that they have a different release cycle to the ibex backend (they can be updated mid-experiment where we wouldn't want to release a whole new experiment backend).
 It might be possible to place them in the configuration branch for instruments but merging them across instruments would be tricky.
-They need to be shared because equipment is shared between experiments.
+They need to be shared because the equipment is shared between experiments.

 ### Local calibration files